-I am passionate about understanding why some people feel powerless and alienated and others feel able to transform their personal life and to transform social circumstances and change their world.
+I am passionate about understanding why some people feel powerless and alienated and others feel able to transform their personal life and to transform society.
 I want to know where this sense of 'agency' comes from and whether it is something that we can actively develop in ourselves and others.
-The 'development' that I am interested in is the development from a state of feeling alienated, unable and constrained to a state of feeling engaged, free and able to effect change for the good.
-I am also interested in whether technology, and ICTs in particular, can play a role in increasing agency for personal and social development.
+I am particularly interested in whether digital technologies can play a role in increasing individual or collection agency for transformational change.

 Because there are so many people called Tony Roberts I use the name phat_controller on Twitter, Flickr and Facebook.
 You can view my Google Scholar or Orchid-ID online or download my CV below.